gouveaguilherme/ui_design_projects/README.md

 ### 🌟 Welcome to my **UI Design portfolio** repository! 🌟
 #### Here, I showcase some of the **UI Design** projects I've worked on.
-From web interfaces to mobile applications, each project represents my passion for creating intuitive and visually appealing user experiences.
+Each project represents my passion for creating intuitive and visually appealing user experiences.

 # 🚀 Projects I've worked on